oernster/3D-printing-info/colour-change/filament-change.md

 It will require red, blue and white PLA.

+I have provided images of the final print as jpg files so you can see the correct colours to use.

+I have also provided an example prusaslicer screenshot of the final multiple sliced STL based on the instructions below; the final preview in cura will look very similar if you have followed my instructions correctly.

 ## SLICING

 ### Prusa or super slicer

-1) import the STL file into your slicer and centre it on your print bed.
+1) Import the STL file into your slicer and centre it on your print bed.

 2) Slice the print.